 We are always working to provide safe, reliable electric service to our customers and to support the needs of the region.
 As part of this commitment, Pepco is upgrading the Harrison Street substation in the Friendship Heights area of Washington, D.C.
 Related to this project will be the upgrade of underground supply feeders to the substation.

+At Pepco, we are committed to providing safe, reliable, affordable and sustainable energy to our customers and communities in the District of Columbia.
 The Harvard Distribution Project will be used to improve the reliability of nearby Fort Slocum Substation feeders, as well as to provide load relief in the surrounding area.
 This project also will be utilized, as part of the Capital Grid Project, to supply Harvard Substation load in advance of the substation rebuild.
-The distribution project is planned to occur over several months with construction beginning in October of 2018.
+The distribution project is planned to occur over several months with construction beginning in mid-October of 2018.

 We are always working to provide safe, reliable, and affordable energy to our customers, and to support the needs of the region.
 As part of this commitment, Pepco identified the need to construct a new distribution substation within Ward 6, Buzzard Point area of the District of Columbia.
 The Waterfront Substation is needed to support existing customers and planned development in the Capitol Riverfront and Southwest Waterfront areas, and to replace aging infrastructure.
 The new substation was placed in service in December, 2017, and is currently serving customers in the area.